samrabhatti/Pointers/README.md

 d) Write a function void deallocateMemory(int* array, const int& size) that deallocates all the memory.

+### Q9.cpp
+a) Write a function int** AllocateMemory(int& rows, int& cols) that takes size of matrix (rows and columns) from user, allocates memory for the matrix and return its pointer.

+b) Write a function void InputMatrix(int** matrix, const int rows, const int cols) which takes input the values in matrix from user (console).

+c) Write a function void DisplayMatrix(int** matrix, const int& rows, const int& cols) that displays the matrix in proper format.

+d) Write a function called maxCol that takes as parameters a pointer to a 2D array and its dimensions.
+It should return the largest element in each column of the array.
+Since there is more than one column in 2D array, you have to return a dynamic array that contains largest of each column.

+e) Write a function void DeallocateMemory(int** matrix, const int& rows) that deallocates all the memory.

+### Q10.cpp
+a) Declare a string “- This is, my Object Oriented Programming Lab.”

+b) Tokenize the above string using strtok function and store it in a dynamic char array.

+c) Print dynamic char array on screen.

 ### sum.cpp
 Write a function void sum(int *ptr1, int *ptr2).
 It will receives the two pointer integer variables and print the sum of these variables on screen.